In this article we touch on why a buyer might of pulled out, what you can do and if you have any alternative options to rescue your onward purchase.

 There called property chains because they can have several links and a number of different buyers and sellers that are depending on each other to move.
 If anyone of the links in the chain can’t continue with the purchase, this might result in the whole process breaking down and your house buyer pulling out.

 In this article, we take an in-depth look at property chain breaks and what options you might have.
-You can use the table of contents below to navigate to a particular section:

 If you’re selling your house and your buyer pulls out last minute you might be left perplexed, wondering why they’ve done it and if it’s legal.
 The simple answer to this, is mostly, yes the buyer can pull out of buying your property anytime up until the exchange of contracts.